-Indicator guidance: Companies frequently receive requests from private parties to remove, filter, or restrict content or accounts.
-We expect companies to regularly publish data about the number and type of private requests it receives, and the number of such requests with which it complies..
-This indicator focuses on private requests that come through some sort of defined or organized process.
+Indicator guidance: Companies frequently receive requests from parties via private (non-government or non-judicial) processes to remove, filter, or restrict content or accounts.
+We expect companies to regularly publish data about the number and type of requests received through private processes, and the number of such requests with which it complies.
+This indicator focuses on requests that come through some sort of defined or organized process.
 This can be a process established by law, (e.g., requests made under the U.S. Digital Millennium Copyright Act, the European Right to be Forgotten ruling, etc.) or a self-regulatory arrangement (e.g., company agreements to block certain types of images).
 This indicator does not examine company reporting on content or accounts restricted under terms of service enforcement mechanisms; that is evaluated in indicator F4.